 - Run the Events2HVAC (x86) installation software.

-- Make sure you select the correct event provider and the device interfaces for your site since this PC doesn't know what you selected last.
+- Make sure you select the correct device interfaces for your site since this PC doesn't know what you selected last.

 - Before the setup wizard runs (before you close the installer), copy the files saved from the original directory above if you haven't done so already.